Generalization Error Curves for Analytic Spectral Algorithms under Power-law Decay: Proof

 \subsection{Proof sketch}

 The proof idea is quite direct.
 The first step is the traditional bias-variance decomposition, which is also standard in the literature~\citep{li2023_AsymptoticLearning}.
-Let us first define some quantities derived from conditional expectation on the sample points $X$:
+Let us first define some quantities derived from conditioning on the sample points $X$:

 \begin{proposition} Under \cref{assu:noise}, we have

 where we note that both $\mathbf{Bias}^2(\lambda)$ and $\mathbf{Var}(\lambda)$ are still random variables depending on $X$. \end{proposition}